 - Can treat female pattern baldness, or lower a high hairline

-Five to ten days before treatment, we’ll evaluate the patient’s medical issues (if there are any), and once we clear him/her for surgery, will likely request they hold off on medication that includes blood thinners.
+Five to ten days before treatment, we’ll evaluate the patient’s medical issues (if there are any), and once we clear him/her for surgery, we will likely request they hold off on medication that includes blood thinners.
 Some of these medications include aspirin, ibuprofen, and naproxen (Aleve).

-Three days before treatment we ask the patient to abstain from smoking and drinking alcoholic beverages.
+Three days before treatment, we ask the patient to abstain from smoking and drinking alcoholic beverages.
 Alcohol, when combined with the medication we use during surgery, can sometimes create adverse effects.
 Smoking constricts the blood cells, which in turn can reduce blood flow to the scalp.